About Council on International Educational Exchange (CIEE)

-To make this dual-process easier, the OIE will allow students to submit the CIEE-format letters of recommendation rather than the OIE-format letters (so your faculty do not have to write two letters).
-Students should simply skip the recommendation portion of the OIE application process and should provide faculty with the CIEE Evaluation Form 2016-17 instead, instructing them to submit completed letters to the OIE.
+To make this dual-process easier, the OIE will allow students to submit the CIEE-format letter of recommendation rather than the OIE-format letters (so your faculty do not have to write a letter for each organization).
+Students should simply skip the recommendation portion of the OIE application process and should provide faculty with the CIEE Evaluation Form 2016-17 instead, instructing them to submit the completed letter to the OIE.
 Note that the Cuba and Dominican Republic sites will require two letters of recommendation instead of one.

-Once the OIE has finished evaluating the letters, they will be forwarded to CIEE to be attached to your CIEE application.
+Once the OIE has finished evaluating the letter(s), this material will be forwarded to CIEE to be attached to your CIEE application.
 We will also forward to CIEE the official UR transcript you submit to the OIE.
 Students should apply early, if possible, to allow time to complete both applications, as CIEE programs are known to fill early.
 Questions?
 Email firstname.lastname@example.org.

 back to top